Ajais creating art that produces real world change

-The Sammy Bear Home being built with Dave and his tribe incorporates modern eco building techniques.
-Using aircrete we are working together with tribe members to construct a 1000 sq. ft. teepee.
+The Sammy Bear Home being built with Dave and his community incorporates modern eco-building techniques.
+Using aircrete we are working together with the community to construct a 1000 sq. ft. teepee.
 Intended to serve as a prototype for future affordable new-housing construction, this Sammy Bear Home is also designed with traditional Lakota wisdom and the mission to bring systemic solutions to the Pine Ridge housing crisis.

-On my Patreon page I will share stories of the characters that have been birthed from the game, my process of creating avatars, videos about my art and altruistic projects, as well as access to my live art shows and one of a kind experiences.
+On my Patreon page, I share stories of the characters that have been birthed from the game, my process of creating avatars, videos about my art and altruistic projects, as well as access to my live art shows and one of a kind experiences.